VarunPius/MovieDBT/docs/data_integration.md

 By default, the `LOCAL_ROOT` env variable in the `.env` file is set to `/tmp/airbyte_local`.
 Also, by default, this volume is mounted from `/tmp/airbyte_local` on the host machine (my system).
+Also, you need to navigate to this local folder on the filesystem of the machine running the Airbyte deployment to retrieve the local data files.

 The local mount is mounted by Docker onto `LOCAL_ROOT`.
 This means the `/local` is substituted by `/tmp/airbyte_local` by default.